lbl-srg/obc/specification/source/codeGeneration.rst

    :linenos:

 Note that the graphical annotations are not shown.
-The JSON representation can then parsed and converted to another block-diagram language.
+The JSON representation can then be parsed and converted to another block-diagram language.
 Note that ``CDL.Continuous.Gain`` is an elementary CDL block (see :numref:`sec_ele_bui_blo`).